anastassiavybornova/bike-node-planner/docs/step04_customize_settings.md

 # Step 4: Customize your user settings

-Provide the following user settings by editing and saving the `.yml` files, found in the main folder `bike-node-planner-main`:
+Provide the following user settings by editing and saving the `.yml` files, found in the main folder `bike-node-planner`:

 * in `config.yml`: a projected CRS for your study area
 * in `config-point.yml`: distance thresholds (in meters) for each point layer in `/data/input/point/`